Skip to content

 png

-The below scatter plot shows the number of employees at any date.
+The below scatterplot shows the number of employees that took leaves across time.

 # Feature engineering on absentism dataset